Salix doii: Range

 The natural range is on Taiwan.
-There the species grows in open areas and near rivers at altitudes of 2000 to 2800 meters.
+There the species grows in open areas and near rivers at altitudes of 2000 to 2800 m.

 Taxonomy

 Salix doii is a kind from the kind of willow (Salix), in the family of the pasture plants (Salicaceae).
 There, it is the section Fulvopubescentes assigned.
 It was first scientifically described in 1915 by Hayata Bunzo.
 Synonyms of the species are Salix eriostroma Hayata, Salix fulvopubescens var.
 Doii (Hayata) KC Yang & TC Huang and Salix morii Hayata.